Common Name: red spruce

-It is a double-stemed specimen.
+It is a double-stemmed specimen.
 Inconclusive evidence as to whether this is a tree that arose from a single seed.
 The stems physically diverge from each other at about 2.5' above ground, but a bark inclusion seam is evident extending down to within 1' above ground.
 It is unusual that the seam runs down a buttress root.
 Bark inclusions usually are in the sinuses between buttress roots.
 Whether this is an indication of a single tree or two trees is unknown.
 It is possible that adjacent buttress roots of the adjacent stems converged and grafted, giving the outward appearance of a single buttress root below the seam.

 When the tree was measured in 2013, the trunk circumference was measured below the trunk fork and just above the taper of the buttress roots, yielding a measurement of 165", which tallies with the height and crown spread shown to a score of 292 points.
 Individual measurements of each stem in 2020 at 4.5' above ground yielded measurements of 87" and 105", yielding a composite circumference of 136", which tallies with the height and crown spread shown to a score of 263 points.
 If only the larger stem girth was used in the score (105"), the score would be 232 points.
-Even this diminished score would rank the tree as the Virginia state champion (depending on whether or not the codominant leader was included in the crown spread measurement - if it's considered a seperate tree, then perhaps not).
+Even this diminished score would rank the tree as the Virginia state champion (depending on whether or not the codominant leader was included in the crown spread measurement - if it's considered a separate tree, then perhaps not).

 For purposes of the state register, the specimen is considered a single tree for now.
 However, the score has been revised downward using the composite trunk circumference measurement so that there is an equitable comparison with other red spruce measured at 4.5' above ground.
-Whether American Forests will continue to recognize the tree as national champion is unknown.

 Location of Tree